Gender and number

 And example of a word with broken plural is the Arabic word for mountain.

 The plural pattern is: first root letter + short vowel i + second root letter + long vowel aa + third root letter.
-We can call it 1i2aa3.
+We call it fi3aal (because f refers to the first root letter, 3 refers to the second root letter and l refers to the third root letter).

 Here is the Arabic word for dog: